stefgehrig/bankingoncooperation/README.md

 # bankingoncooperation

-Code and data for reproducing tables, figures and results of the article "Banking on cooperation: An evolutionary analysis of microfinance loan repayment behaviour"

 This script creates the tables, figures and summary statistics from the literature review presented in the manuscript:

 + Gehrig, S., Mesoudi A., Lamba S. Banking on cooperation: An evolutionary analysis of microfinance loan repayment behaviour.